St Asaph: Administrative history

 Meriadog and Wigfair were in Denbighshire, the rest of the parish was in Flintshire.
 The cathedral, the parish church of St Kentigern, and the core of the urban area were in the Brynpolyn township.
 An ecclesiastical parish of Bodelwyddan was created in 1860 covering the Bodelwyddan, Pengwern and Faenol townships, but it remained part of the civil parish of St Asaph.
 Another ecclesiastical parish, called Cefn, was created in 1865 covering the two Denbighshire townships of the civil parish.

 The Local Government Act 1894 directed that civil parishes could no longer straddle county boundaries.
 The two Denbighshire townships of Meriadog and Wigfair were therefore together made a new civil parish called Cefn in 1895.
 The following year, the reduced parish of St Asaph within Flintshire ceded an area to Rhuddlan, and the remainder was split into three civil parishes: Bodelwyddan, Waen and a much reduced St Asaph parish.

 St Asaph was then administered as a rural parish with a parish council within the St Asaph Rural District of Flintshire until 1974.
 In that year, the parish of St Asaph was converted into a community in the new borough of Rhuddlan and county of Clwyd.
 The upper tiers of local government were reorganised again in 1996, when St Asaph was included in the modern Denbighshire.

 Transport

-St Asaph is served by regular buses to Denbigh, Rhuddlan and Rhyl.
+St Asaph is served by regular buses to Denbigh, Rhuddlan and Rhyl, with every other bus to Denbigh continuing to Ruthin and Wrexham.
 The city was once served by a station on the Vale of Clwyd Railway line, which closed in the 1960s.
 However, the station remains and the site is now in use as a builders yard.
 The nearest stations are now in Rhyl and Pensarn.
 The city is also close to the heritage railways at Llangollen and Bala Lake in the town of Bala.